Child care and school registration

 On-campus child care

-Apply for multiple licensed child care programs for children from infancy through elementary school age.
-The number of spaces is limited and waitlists can be very long, so apply before you arrive at UBC.
+Apply for multiple licensed child care programs for children from infancy through elementary school age—including before-and-after school care.
+The number of spaces are limited and waitlists can be very long, so apply for child care as soon as you are considering applying to study at UBC.

 • Berwick Child Development Centre